mavost/docuserver/general_linux.md

 sudo apt-get autoremove
 ```

+---

-### Replacing SNAP software store with Gnome software store on a clean Ubuntu Focal Fossa 20.04
+### Replacing Snap software store with Gnome software store on a clean Ubuntu Focal Fossa 20.04
 The standard software store has recently been changed to **Snap** which does not provide
 all the desired tools.
 `sudo apt-get --purge --reinstall install gnome-software`

+---

 ### Putting the Gnome start button to opposite side of task bar
 Task bar sits on the left border by default but can be moved to any edge in **Settings**,
 however the start button needs to be flipped via command line:
 `gsettings set org.gnome.shell.extensions.dash-to-dock show-apps-at-top true`

+---

 ### Installing Flameshot screengrabber
 My experience (2021-09-19) was that the packages on the *Snap Store* did not work out of the box.